 Greece is a member of the Paris Memorandum of Understanding (the Paris MOU) and has implemented the port state control (PSC) regime.
 The guidelines of the Paris MOU apply to all ships calling at Greek ports and anchorages, irrespective of their flags.
-Greece, along with Spain, Italy, Canada, the United Kingdom, France and the Russian Federation, are the Members with the largest number of inspections, jointly accounting for 51 per cent of the total number of inspections during 2020.
+Greece, along with Spain, Italy, Canada, the United Kingdom and France, are the Members with the largest number of inspections, jointly accounting for 41 per cent of the total number of inspections during 2021.

-During 2020, 766 such inspections were carried out in Greece.
+During 2021, 824 such inspections were carried out in Greece.